VanZandtr/CSE280Project/progressReports/progressReport7.md

 ## Matt Levy - Backend/ROS

 ### Accomplished This Week
-- Created map using lidar
+- Created map image using lidar (First one for project)
 - Generated robot transforms
 - Created fake odometry data for testing